os-libera/Libera/README.md

 + [Libera] Now, create the VN topology.

-  We put several commands in Libera to create the following VN topology.
+  We input several commands in Libera to create the following VN topology:
   <img src="https://openvirtex.com/wp-content/uploads/2014/04/vnet1.png" width="50%" height="50%">

   Each virtual switch, port, and link is created by single command.
 Fortunately, we provide a script for the above VN topology as follow.
 Enter the following command from a new shell.